 - I will not disclose, use or disseminate student photographs or personal information about students, self, or others.

 - I agree not to post, transmit, publish, or display harmful or inappropriate matter that is threatening, obscene, disruptive or sexually explicit or that could be construed as any form of harassment.

 - I agree only to do what is in the best personal and educational interest of every child with whom I come into contact.

 - I will immediately (no more than 24 hours) notify the Director of Human Resources or the Senior Director of Support Services at 626-962-3311 if I am subject to any new arrests and/or criminal convictions during my volunteering time.

 - I understand that my status as a volunteer may be revoked at any time.

 I understand that completion of the Volunteer Application does not give me access to any school campuses at any time.
 I must always obtain pre-approval from the principal or designee prior to volunteering.
 Failure to adhere to the Volunteer Code of Conduct can result in my volunteer privileges being revoked at any time.

 Criminal Background Acknowledgement

-It is possible that as a volunteer you may have more than occasional or infrequent contact with students.
-Under Penal Code 290.95 you are required to disclose to school officials if you are a registered sex offender.
-Your failure to disclose this fact could result in your arrest, prosecution, and likely fine and imprisonment.
-Please read and sign the following statement:
+It is possible that as a volunteer I may have more than occasional or infrequent contact with students.
+Under Penal Code 290.95 I understand I am required to disclose to school officials if I am a registered sex offender.
+Failure to disclose this fact could result in arrest, prosecution, and likely fine and imprisonment.

 I declare under penalty of perjury, that I am not a registered sex offender, and that I have not suffered convictions for any violent or serious felony as defined in Sections 667.5 and 1192.7 of the Penal Code; or any sex offense as defined in Section 44010 of the Education Code; or any controlled substance offense as defined in Section 44011 of the Education Code (EC 44010, 44011, or 44424); and there are no criminal charges pending against me.